Marcopolo1975/portfolio-project-4/README.md

 Custom Error Pages were created to give the user more information on the error and to guide them back to the site.

-- 400 Bad Request - The Easy Eater is unable to handle this request.
+- 400 Bad Request - The explorer blog is unable to handle this request.
 - 403 Page Forbidden - Looks like you're trying to access forbidden content.
 Please log out and sign in to the correct account.
 - 404 Page Not Found - The page you're looking for doesn't exist.
-- 500 Server Error - The Easy Eater is currently unable to handle this request
+- 500 Server Error - The Explorer blog is currently unable to handle this request

 ### Future Features
 The following user stories were scoped out of the project due to time constraints.
 It is intended that these user stories will be implemented at a later date.